aspose-svg/Aspose.SVG-Documentation/content/net/how-to-work-with-aspose-svg-api/environment-configuration/_index.md

 ## **User Agent Service**

 The **User Agent Service** allows you to specify a custom user stylesheet, a primary character set for the document, language and fonts settings.
-You can specify your custom style information for a particular document and provide as little or as much environment configuration changes as needed.
+You can select your custom style information for a particular document and provide as little or as many environment configuration changes as needed.

 The [IUserAgentService](https://apireference.aspose.com/svg/net/aspose.svg.services/iuseragentservice) interface describes a user agent environment.